swimlane/DocSPA/src/docs/customization/README.md

 ### `UseDocsifyPluginsModule`

 DocSPA supports many (but not all) [docsify plugins](https://docsify.js.org/#/plugins?id=list-of-plugins).
-To include docsify plugins be sure to have a global `$docsify` object defined in `index.html`, add the `UseDocsifyPluginsModule`, and include plugin `<script>` tags in your `index.html` just like you would when running docsify.
-This module will load docsify plugins and attach them to internal DocSPA hooks.\
+To include docsify plugins add the `UseDocsifyPluginsModule` and a global `$docsify` and include plugin `<script>` tags in your `index.html` just like you would when running docsify.
+This module will load docsify plugins and attach them to internal DocSPA hooks.

 !> Not all docsify plugins are supported and in general it is preferred to use remark plugins or custom elements.